Weather in Ecuador in September

 What about crowds and costs?

-Although September is part of the high tourist season, you may notice a slight drop in the number of tourists compared with the peak months of June through August.
+Although September is part of Ecuador’s high tourist season, you’ll likely notice a slight dip in visitor numbers compared to the peak months of June through August.

 Woman dancing and wearing the traditional folk costume from Ecuador © Raquel Pedrosa/Shutterstock